baymotion/smax/README.md

 - The call to reactor.run() goes into a perpetual loop, blocking until an event is observed.
 When it sees an event, it calls an event handler registered with that event.
 You can call reactor.stop() to cause reactor.run() to terminate.
 - All handlers executed by the reactor run in the same thread sequentially.
 If that is the only thread in your program, then you don't need any locking.
-- If you have other threads, you can call reactor.call(cb) to schedule the reactor to call cb() at the next opportunity.  cb() will run in the reactor thread.
+- If you have other threads, you can call reactor.call(cb) to schedule the reactor to call cb() at the next opportunity; cb() will run in the reactor thread.
+Calls are added to a queue so any number of calls can be outstanding.
-- All handlers should be non blocking: the reactor won't wait for the next event until the current handler returns.
-If your reactor stops working, it's probably because your handler is blocking on something.
+- All handlers should be non blocking: the reactor won't find the next event until the current handler returns.
+If your state machine stops working, it's probably because a handler is blocking on something.

 Reactor is an abstract class.  smax provides two useful implementations: SelectReactor and PyQtReactor.